jilliangmeehan/oolong/src/shelf/books/The Bright Sword/index.md

 > Too much had happened, he needed the sorting angel of dreams to come down and sift it all into piles for him, make it into stories and tell him what it all meant and which bits he could safely forget. <cite>Book II: Chapter 16</cite>

+I like the idea of a sorting angel of dreams.

 > What a great and awful power God had given to men, the power to revoke His divine gift of life, to unlock one another's chests with the blunt key of a sword and roughly evict the ghost within. <cite>Book II: Chapter 18</cite>

 > What a thing it was to be married to a king, to be the only other person who knew his secret, though it lay right out in the open, every day, for all to see, which was that he was just a man and nothing more. <cite>Book III: Chapter 26</cite>

 > A laundress had to be a bit of an alchemist too. <cite>Book III: Chapter 28</cite>

+Laundry as alchemy!!!

 > The druids wrote nothing down, they had always passed their knowledge from one to the next by spoken word only, so when they died all that they knew vanished.
 The lore and culture and memory of Old Britain went out like a candle. <cite>Book III: Chapter 28</cite>

 > The preparations wound up taking some hours and included the messy slaughter of two lams outside the tent as well as much lighting of candles and drawing of chalk glyphs and singing in languages Collum didn't recognize. <cite>Book IV: Chapter 34</cite>

+*Big* fan of stories that actually show you any amount of work going into "magic." *[Circe](https://jillian.garden/shelf/books/circe/)* did this really well, too.

 > There was something deeply comforting about being near the Grail but not feeling like you had to actually go and get it.
 It's all right, he was fine where he was.
 Divine perfection is over there, and I, imperfect and fallible being that I am, am over here. <cite>Book IV: Chapter 36</cite>